L3DEVIL/VphonegagaInject/README.md

 Make sure you have readed FAQ and at least searching for answers.

-If you have installation or usage problems, try asking your questions on any forum sites.
+If you have usage problems, try asking your questions on any forum sites.
 For example, if you have an issue with hooking or patching, bypassing P**G, or you don't know how to put this menu in APK, you should go to the **forums**.
 Here there are no teachers, or who deal with issues or spoonfeeding.

 Beginner/newbie/noobs are **NOT** allowed to cоntact.
 They are often annoying, which is the reason we no longer accept.
-Your will be left **unanswered**.
+You will be left **unanswered**.
 Experienced modders can contact as they want, as long as they are not annoying.

 Issue tracker is currently disabled at this time